sinrabanse/Practicum_project_2/README.md

 The data is stored in the file credit_scoring_eng.csv

 ## Description of columns:
-'children' — the number of children in the family
+'children' — the number of children in the family<br/>

-'days_employed' — how long the customer has been working
+'days_employed' — how long the customer has been working<br/>

-'dob_years' — the customer’s age
+'dob_years' — the customer’s age<br/>

-'education' — the customer’s education level
+'education' — the customer’s education level<br/>

-'education_id' — identifier for the customer’s education
+'education_id' — identifier for the customer’s education<br/>

-'family_status' — the customer’s marital status
+'family_status' — the customer’s marital status<br/>

-'family_status_id' — identifier for the customer’s marital status
+'family_status_id' — identifier for the customer’s marital status<br/>

-'gender' — the customer’s gender
+'gender' — the customer’s gender<br/>

-'income_type' — the customer’s income type
+'income_type' — the customer’s income type<br/>

-'debt' — whether the customer has ever defaulted on a loan
+'debt' — whether the customer has ever defaulted on a loan<br/>

-'total_income' — monthly income
+'total_income' — monthly income<br/>
 'purpose' — reason for taking out a loan